Paediatric Orthopaedic Surgery Fellowship Program

 Overview

-The Paediatric Orthopaedic Surgery Fellowship at Western University offers exposure to a broad range of paediatric musculoskeletal conditions.
-The goal is to provide the fellow with experience in managing:
+The Paediatric Orthopaedic Surgery Fellowship at Western University offers comprehensive exposure to a broad range of paediatric musculoskeletal conditions.
+The fellowship is designed to provide advanced clinical and surgical experience in the management of:

-Paediatric Orthopaedics is a member of the Divisions of Paediatric Surgery and Orthopaedic Surgery, both within the Department of Surgery at Western University.
-Fellowship training takes place primarily at the Children's Hospital, London Health Sciences Centre, located in LHSC Victoria Hospital Campus.
-Additional exposure to aspects of paediatric orthopaedic care occur at Thames Valley Children's Centre, a paediatric rehabilitation facility adjacent to the Children's Hospital.
-Additionally, there is the opportunity to participate in outreach clinics across Southwestern Ontario, as well as in telemedicine clinics.
+Paediatric Orthopaedics is a member of the Divisions of Paediatric Surgery and Orthopaedic Surgery within the Department of Surgery at Western University.
+Fellowship training takes place primarily at Children's Hospital, London Health Sciences Centre (LHSC), located on the Victoria Hospital Campus.
+Additional exposure to paediatric orthopaedic care occurs at Thames Valley Children’s Centre, a paediatric rehabilitation facility adjacent to Children's Hospital.
+Fellows also have opportunities to participate in outreach clinics across Southwestern Ontario, as well as telemedicine clinics.

-Fellows will be exposed to a wide variety of orthopaedic conditions in children, with both acute and elective surgical exposure.
-Children's Hospital is the only Level I Trauma Centre in Southwestern Ontario, and has a catchment population of >2.5 million people, ensuring that the fellowship offers ample experience in managing both single-extremity and multisystem trauma.
-Emergency consult coverage is provided 24/7 by the resident service, and fracture clinics (average 50 pts/day) occur three times a week.
-Approximately 100 trauma visits are seen annually, with a dedicated Paediatric Trauma program and a dedicated paediatric trauma nurse practitioner in place.
-Operative exposure is abundant, with approximately 300 urgent surgeries performed annually.
-The paediatric orthopaedic service has access to Paediatric Priority OR time, to manage overflow urgent cases during the week.
+Fellows are exposed to a wide variety of paediatric orthopaedic conditions with both acute and elective surgical experience.
+Children's Hospital is the only Level I Trauma Centre in Southwestern Ontario, serving a catchment population of greater than 2.5 million people.
+This ensures extensive exposure to both single-extremity and multisystem trauma.
+Emergency consult coverage is provided 24/7 by the resident service, and fracture clinics (average 50 patients/day) are held three times weekly.
+Approximately 100 trauma admissions are managed annually, supported by a dedicated Paediatric Trauma Program and paediatric trauma nurse practitioner.
+Operative exposure is extensive, with approximately 300 urgent surgeries performed annually.
+The paediatric orthopaedic service also has access to Paediatric Priority OR time for urgent overflow cases during the week.

-The high-volume elective practice encompasses all aspects of paediatric orthopaedics including sports medicine, neuromuscular disease, hip disease, scoliosis, limb deformity and reconstruction including limb lengthening and deformity correction.
-There is also a weekly clubfoot clinic, providing exposure to the Ponseti Method.
+The high-volume elective practice encompasses all aspects of paediatric orthopaedics including sports medicine, neuromuscular disease, hip pathology, scoliosis, limb deformity and paediatric limb reconstruction, including limb lengthening and deformity correction.
+A weekly clubfoot clinic also provides exposure to the Ponseti Method.

-The fellow will have the opportunity to work with four faculty members.
-Each faculty member has a general paediatric orthopaedic practice, but also has subspecialty interests in the following areas:
+The fellow will have the opportunity to work closely with faculty members who maintain general paediatric orthopaedic practices with subspecialty interests in:

 Objectives of Fellowship

-- Through a preceptor model, to expose the orthopaedic surgeon to further sub-specialty training in all areas of paediatric orthopaedics.
-These areas include trauma, neuromuscular disease, spinal deformity, and musculoskeletal infection.
+Through a preceptor model, the fellowship aims to provide advanced subspecialty training in all areas of paediatric orthopaedics, including trauma, neuromuscular disease, spinal deformity, musculoskeletal infection, and limb reconstruction.

-- To gain clinical exposure to common paediatric orthopaedic problems.
+• Gaining clinical exposure to common paediatric orthopaedic conditions

-- To gain operative exposure to the full spectrum of paediatric orthopaedic pathology.
+• Gaining operative exposure to the full spectrum of paediatric orthopaedic pathology

-- To provide pre-operative and post-operative care of the paediatric orthopaedic patient.
+• Developing expertise in pre-operative and post-operative management of paediatric orthopaedic patients

-- To identify the unique differences between children and adults with orthopaedic disease or injury.
+• Understanding the unique differences between children and adults with orthopaedic disease and injury

-- To describe the emotional and psychological aspects of injury / illness in children and the role of the family.
+• Appreciating the emotional and psychological impact of injury and illness in children and the role of the family

-- To contribute to the education and supervision of residents and medical students.
+• Contributing to the education and supervision of residents and medical students

 Evaluation

-The candidate will have ongoing evaluation by their preceptors in the clinical setting, as well as objective evaluation of teaching and research presentations.
+The fellow will undergo ongoing evaluation by faculty preceptors in the clinical setting, in addition to objective assessment of teaching activities, research productivity, and presentations.

 Duties of Fellow